On-Premise installation

 Execution modes

-By default, Carbone starts without a database in Stateless mode (document generation only).
+By default, Carbone starts in Stateless mode (document generation only), without template management.

 Depending on your configuration, Carbone can also manage template storage with versioning.
 The mode you choose depends on where templates are stored and who owns the "source of truth":